hruba/english-for-designers/05-presentation-storytelling/presentation-2020-hruba.md

 Thank you for your attention.

-Here you can find pdf version of my presentation: [CV-hruba.](https://github.com/hruba/english-for-designers/blob/main/05-presentation-storytelling/Presentation.pdf)
+Here you can find pdf version of my presentation: [Final Presentation.](https://github.com/hruba/english-for-designers/blob/main/05-presentation-storytelling/Presentation.pdf)